dataflowg/g-audio/README.md

 <p align="center">
   <img width="300" height="115" src="images/g-audio-logo.png">
 </p>
-A library for LabVIEW providing audio playback and capture, and loading and saving audio files.
+A cross-platform LabVIEW library for audio device playback and capture, and for reading and writing audio files.

 ## What's New?
 * Audio playback and capture!